 - a) Physical (including, but not limited to, hitting, kicking, spitting, pushing, taking personal belongings); - b) Verbal (including, but not limited to, taunting, malicious teasing, name calling, making threats); and - c) Psychological (including, but not limited to, spreading rumors; manipulating social relationships; or engaging in social exclusion, extortion, or intimidation).

 CELLULAR PHONES

-Cellular devices (including wearable devices) are not allowed, unless permitted by instructional staff.
-The administration and faculty have established the following:
+Cellular devices (including wearable devices) are allowed, at the discretion of the instructional staff and administration.